It is believed that in 972, Prince of the Kievan Rus Svyatoslav I Igorevich died on the island of Khortitsa.

 The hotel offers beautiful views of the city center, the lake, the Dnieper and the island of Khortitsa.
 It is located close to local sights.
 In the 15-storey hotel building, you can find a fitness center, sauna, four meeting rooms, gift shop.

 164 modern rooms with all the amenities.
 Free high-speed Internet access.
 There are rooms for non-smokers and people with disabilities.

-The hotel has a restaurant (international cuisine), a wine bar-restaurant, a summer terrace and a lobby bar.
+The hotel has a restaurant (international cuisine), wine bar, summer terrace, lobby bar.
 Shevchenko Boulevard, 71-a.
 Phones: +380 61 766 00 00, +380 61 766 00 01.

 109 rooms of different categories, Wi-Fi.
 There is a restaurant (international cuisine) and a lobby bar.
 Chekistov Street, 23.
 Phone: +380 61 228 80 00.

 41 rooms, Wi-Fi.
-There is a restaurant of Ukrainian and European cuisine and a bar, both open round the clock.
+There is a restaurant of Ukrainian and European cuisine, bar (both are open round the clock).
 Mayakovsky Avenue, 19.
 Phone: +380 61 228 44 90.

 16 comfortable rooms with individual design, Wi-Fi.
 The hotel is equipped with autonomous heating and ventilation system.
-Cafe of Slavic and European cuisine.
+There is a cafe of Slavic and European cuisine.
 Lenin Avenue, 28.
 Phones: +380 61 227 10 00, +380 61 227 10 22.